qlibs/mp/README.md

 ```

 That's it for now, for more let's take a look at more
-Examples in the following section and the User-Guide.
+Examples in the following section and the API.
 </p>
 </details>